Audit and Governance Committee - Monday 14 July 2025, 4:00pm - Cotswold District Council Webcasting

 David Stanley, Deputy CEO - 1:10:23

-I was going to add in terms of what Angela said that reiterate that the annual
+I was going to add in terms of what Angela said that reiterate that the annualgovernance statement takes a wider breadth of assurance issues into its assessment of

 the AGS position.
 Clearly the annual audit opinion contributes to that assessment and